chocolat/api/README.md

 ### JavaScript

-The **`js`** folder contains the JavaScript side of the API.
+The **js** folder contains the JavaScript side of the API.
 These files are all concatenated to form one big file.
 Files are concatenated in alphabetical order, with the exception of `prelude.js` which goes first.

-The **`deps`** folder contains all JS dependencies.
-Currently this is `underscore.js`, `underscore.string.js`, and `buckets.js`.
+The **deps** folder contains all JS dependencies.
+Currently this is `underscore.js`, `underscore.string.js`, `sugar.js` and `buckets.js`.
 While I have no particular objection to including extra libraries with Chocolat, size matters.
-Bigger libraries increase how long Chocolat takes to download, which means less money and fewer yachts for us `:)`.
+Bigger libraries increase how long Chocolat takes to download, which means less money and fewer yachts for us :)

 To call Objective-C methods, use the three `objc_msgSend` functions.
 These mimic their C counterparts and have the form